Inter (typeface): Variants

 Inter Display is an experimental display version for large font sizes.
 This work has already been partially integrated into Inter with the introduction of optical sizing.
 Another variant with similar purpose, Inter Tight, was specifically designed for Google Workspace and other applications that do not support control over letter spacing.
 Inter Tight shares the same glyph shapes as Inter, while Inter Display contains redesigned glyphs.

 GNOME uses Adwaita Sans which is a customized version of Inter.

 The Inter files distributed by Google Fonts do not include many of Inter's font features, which have been removed to reduce the size of the files in order to make them faster to load.

 Usage

-As well as serving as a UI typeface in applications such as Figma, Notion and Pixar Presto, and operating systems elementary OS and GNOME, Inter is now found extensively on the internet, including high profile websites such as GitLab, ISO, Mozilla, NASA, and Zurich Airport.
+As well as serving as a UI typeface in applications such as Figma, Notion and Pixar Presto, and operating systems elementary OS and GNOME, Inter is now found extensively on the internet, including high profile websites such as GitLab, ISO, Mozilla, and NASA.

 Inter is one of the most widely used typefaces on the Internet.
 For the twelve months ending May 2025, Inter was accessed 414 billion times on Google Fonts, with 57% growth over the previous 12 months, making it the 16th most accessed font on Google Fonts.

 Inter has been included in books on web development, been used to typeset books, used in academic studies, and is made available in major typesetting software such as CTAN and MiKTeX, making it accessible for academic and technical publishing.